Fanfic / The Return of Princess Nightmare Moon

 - Big Damn Heroes: Celestia gets one at the climax of the original story by defeating Chrysalis with one blow just when she was going to give the finishing blow to Nightmare Moon.

-- Big Sister Bully/ Big Sister Instinct: Celestia zigzags between these tropes depending on the situation.
+- Big Sister Bully: Celestia zigzags between this trope and Big Sister Instinct depending on the situation.
 While Celestia does love her younger siblings, her duties to Equestria surpass her duties to her siblings, which results in her punishing them when they do something that threatens Equestria, such as Discord reversing gravity or Nightmare Moon trying to bring eternal night.
 The punishments also extend to her siblings if they try to kill each other as Chrysalis found out the hard way when she attempted to kill Nightmare Moon.
 Overall, when Celestia is not bound by her duties as a Princess, she does attempt to improve her troubling relationship with her siblings, as seen when she allows Chrysalis I to the castle in the sequel despite their last encounter ending very badly.

 - Bullying a Dragon: This is Chrysalis' relationship with Celestia and Nightmare Moon in the sequel.